oraphaborges/python-instagram/README.md

 # Python Instagram

-This project has as objective get images from Instagram by some Hasgtags.
+The goals of project is get some images from Instagram by Hashtags.

 ### Requirements
-The libraries used on this project are discripted on requirements.txt and you can easily install using
+The libraries used on this project are discribed on requirements.txt and you can easily install using
 > sudo pip3 install -r requirements.txt

 ### Settings